Moi les hommes, je les déteste

-Moi les hommes, je les déteste (English: I Hate Men) is a misandric essay by the French writer Pauline Harmange, a feminist activist from Lille.
-It was published in 2020, initially by the micropublisher Monstrograph, and later by a major publishing company, Éditions du Seuil.
+Moi les hommes, je les déteste (English: I Hate Men) is a feminist essay by the French activist and blogger Pauline Harmange.
+It was published in 2020, initially by the independent publishing house Monstrograph, and later by a major publishing company, Éditions du Seuil.

-Contents
+Synopsis

+The essay argues that shunning men is a legitimate defense against widespread misogyny.
+Harmange writes that misandry, or the hatred of men, "exists only as a reaction to misogyny, which is at the root of systemic violence".
+Citing statistics showing that in 2018, men made up 96% of those convicted of domestic violence and 99% of those convicted of sexual violence, Hermange argues that in contrast to misogyny, "misandry has never killed anyone".

 In the 96-page booklet, Harmange aims to "understand misandry and to give it back the right to exist."
 According to her, feminists have always needed to pretend not to hate men so as not to lose them as allies.
 But in her view, misandry is not only "perfectly justified, but also necessary".
 She advises women to reduce their relationships with men and toxic masculinity, in order to rediscover the benefits of the "sisterhood" among women.

 Publication history

-In September 2020, Mediapart reported that Ralph Zurmély, a special adviser to the French ministry for gender equality, wrote to the publisher demanding a retraction of the essay, threatening criminal prosecution for "incitement to hatred on the grounds of gender".
-Monstrograph refused to do so, and the government disavowed Zurmély's demand as a "personal initiative".

-The French media response to the attempt at censorship was largely negative.
-NouvelObs called it an example of "cancel culture" and wrote that the state had not so far attempted to suppress the publication of misogynist texts.
+Non-profit publishing house Monstrograph issued the initial print run in August 2020.
+On the day of its publication, a government employee named Ralph Zurmély wrote to the publisher demanding a retraction of the essay.